This is Lacy Larue, my sweet little bichon frise. Don’t let the creampuff looks fool you. She’s all dog.

 This tendency to overdo it shows up in so many areas of life, like being consumed with your job to the exclusion of everything else, or depriving your body with a crash diet.
 Why is moderation so hard for many of us to achieve?

 I note this tendency in some of my students, and sometimes myself, right on the yoga mat.
 Adopting a yoga practice is one of the most nourishing gifts you can give yourself, but as in everything else in life, balance and perspective are vital.
-The Sanskrit word asana, which is the name for the physical poses in yoga, means “comfortable seat.”
+The Sanskrit word asana, which is the name for the physical poses in yoga, loosely translated means “steady and comfortable seat.”
 According to Sri Swami Satchidananda, the goal of Integral Yoga®, the style of yoga I teach, is to develop an easeful body, peaceful mind and useful life.
 Practicing the poses in a balanced state, with a relaxed body, smooth breath and curious mind is essential.
 When you’re panting, straining or otherwise in a state of unease, you may be exercising, but it’s not yoga anymore.

 This isn’t to say that we should show up on our sticky mats in sloppy apathy.
 One of my teachers likes to caution her students to “take it easy, but don’t be lazy.”
 So muscling your way into an arm balance, a headstand, a deep backbend, etc. when you’re fatigued, injured or new to the practice is not a good idea.
 However, challenging yourself to hold a pose for a few more breaths, or to attempt something new with caution and full awareness develops greater strength, flexibility and resilience.
 It’s a balance of effort and ease that fosters growth in our yoga practice and every other aspect of life.
 I cringe when I see people in a seated forward bend gripping their feet with white-knuckled intensity and a frightening grimace instead of allowing their hamstrings to lengthen gradually, safely and naturally.
 We benefit most when we choose the right action, reach for our limit and allow the rest to unfold.